James-DBA-Anderson/SQL-Server-And-Continuous-Integration/PITCHME.md

 I want to test the project against all versions of SQL Server

 <br>
-I also want to test upgrading from each version of my project
+I also want to test upgrading from each version of my project<!-- .element: class="fragment" -->

 ---